 5. Marketing-specific templates and views

+This is where many tools fall short.
 Generic task boards don’t reflect how marketers plan campaigns, manage creative approvals, or track content pipelines.
+Look for tools that offer:

 - Pre-built templates for marketing use cases: content calendars, email campaigns, ad asset trackers, product launches